Who Is This Credit Card Best For?

-- Generous travel rewards: Besides the sizable rewards on flights and prepaid hotels, you’ll get 35% of your points back (up to 500,000 per calendar year) if use them toward a first or business class ticket with any airline booked through American Express Travel.
+- Generous travel rewards: Besides the sizable rewards you’ll earn on flights and prepaid hotels, you’ll get 35% of your points back (up to 500,000 per calendar year) if you use them toward a first- or business-class ticket with any airline booked through American Express Travel.
 Or, if you book a ticket with an airline you designate as your “qualifying airline,” the bonus even applies to economy class.
 Choose your airline wisely, though: Amex lets you change it only once a year (in January.)

 - Hefty annual fee: At $595, the fee is one of the highest for a business card.
-If your operating budget is too small to earn the welcome offer or you’re not sure you’ll maximize the card’s benefits, consider a less expensive option.
+If you’re operating budget is too small to earn the welcome offer or you’re not sure you’ll maximize the card’s benefits, consider another business travel card.

 - Steep additional user fee: Each employee card will cost you an extra $300 a year—well above what other premium cards charge.
 Make sure to weigh this cost against the value of the perks.
 While your employees’ business travel will help you rack up rewards, there’s only one welcome offer per account.
 Additional cardholders will get many of the same benefits, though, including airport lounge access that would otherwise cost hundreds of dollars a year.

-- Little room to revolve: Yes, there’s the option to Pay Over Time (if you’re invited,) but that has a limit and an APR that’s higher than average for business cards.
+- Little room to revolve: Yes, there’s the option to use the Pay Over Time feature (if you’re invited,) but that has a limit and an APR that’s higher than average for business cards.
 If you anticipate it will be a challenge to pay your bill in full each month, consider a business credit card instead of this charge card.

 You’ll get 75,000 Membership Rewards points for spending $15,000 in the first three months.
-The Balance’s latest analysis of redemption values found Membership Reward points to be worth 1.20 cents when considering the redemption choices we think most Americans will choose.
+The Balance’s latest analysis of credit card point values found Membership Reward points to be worth 1.20 cents when considering the redemption choices we think most Americans will choose.
 So the bonus has an estimated value of $900.
 It could be worth even more if you transfer points to a partner airline.